mit-pdos/sigmaos/cpython3.11/Doc/library/logging.rst

    .. method:: filter(record)

       Is the specified record to be logged?
-Returns false for no, true for yes.
-Filters can either modify log records in-place or return a completely different record instance which will replace the original log record in any future processing of the event.
+Returns zero for no, nonzero for yes.
+If deemed appropriate, the record may be modified in-place by this method.

 Note that filters attached to handlers are consulted before an event is emitted by the handler, whereas filters attached to loggers are consulted